As a PhD student at AWI

 Alternatively, the financing can be acquired via national or international scholarship schemes.
 Independently raised doctoral projects must be consistent with the overall research programme at AWI.

-Participation in a structural postgraduate programme is highly recommended to all doctoral candidates.
-All PhD students at AWI have the possibility to become members of the Helmholtz Graduate School for Polar and Marine Research (POLMAR).
+Participation in a structured postgraduate programme or a graduate school is compulsory for all doctoral candidates at the AWI.
+Participation is an integral qualifying element for PhD students during their supervision.
+All PhD students have the possibility to become members of the Helmholtz Graduate School for Polar and Marine Research (POLMAR).
 Besides a comprehensive training and further education programme, it provides a large number of advisory services and support measures.

 PhD students' representation